css-materials/course-site/content/homework/reproducible-research/index.md

 **Due ~~Thursday, December 5th (11:59 PM)~~ Friday, December 6th (11:59 PM)**

-*The deadline has been extended, allowing some extra time to incorporate our feedback from [the last class](https://computing-soc-sci.netlify.app/syllabus/lecture-18/), if you wish to do so.*
+*The deadline has been extended, allowing some extra time to incorporate our feedback from [Lecture 18](https://computing-soc-sci.netlify.app/syllabus/lecture-18/), if you wish to do so.*

 # Accessing and Cloning the `hw07` Repository